Operating Sustainably

 Advancing sustainability

-Set ambition to reach net-zero GHG emissions by 2050 or sooner -
+Ambition to reach net-zero GHG emissions by 2050 or sooner

 Commitment to transparency